 The Director of Undergraduate Studies, (DUS), Professor Elizabeth Gould.

 Yes, but there are two caveats.
 First, it must be an elective and the course cannot be a survey-style neuroscience course like NEU 201 or NEU 202; you must take those here at Princeton.
 Second, you must share, and have approved, the course syllabus with the Director of Undergraduate Studies.

 Studying abroad can be a wonderful opportunity.
 Below is a document provided by the Office of International Programs that contains links to some places that have neuroscience programs and their course offerings.
 Some of these courses may be used to fulfill your concentration elective requirements.
 [Note: You should always check with the NEU Director of Undergraduate Studies before making any course selections.]A selection of opportunities to study neuroscience abroad.

 There are certainly other countries that you may want to check out; please consult with the Office of International Programs.

 Unlikely.
 It would have to be a pretty significant project and you would have to find an interested co-advisor on the PNI faculty to help guide you through your work.

-No, for NEU courses, but maybe for cognate electives.
-Communicate with Departmental Representative.
+No, not for NEU courses, but maybe for cognate electives.
+Communicate with Director of Undergraduate Studies.

 In addition to pursuing graduate or medical studies, there are many other career opportunities for individuals rigorously trained in neuroscience.